Generating clip path (bleed) on a single side

 4. (Optional) If you want to mark the entire design as the same type of clipping area, click Set All Regions .

-NOTE: The Set default clipping level dialog box will appear, in which you can set a default clipping area that the program will use in future.
+NOTE: When you click the Set All Regions button, the Set Default Clipping Level dialog box will appear, in which you can set a default clipping area that Prinect will use in future.

-1. After you have designated the important and unimportant areas, click Generate Bleed .
+1. After you have designated the important and unimportant areas, click Generate Bleed Generate Bleed.

 The Bleed Generation Options dialog box appears.

-Bleed Offset enter values for the bleed distances for the important and unimportant areas.
-NOTE: Normally, the value for the important areas is greater than that for the unimportant areas.
+Bleed Offset Enter values for the bleed distances for the important and unimportant areas.
+NOTE: Normally, the value for the important areas is greater than that for the unimportant areas, but you can make them identical if that suits your case.

 Important areas Offset for the important areas